Mattress Toppers Explained: How to choose the best mattress topper

 So, if you want to reap any of the benefits above, why not browse our range of mattress toppers?
 We have options to suit a range of sleepers, including our Dormeo Renew and Octaspring mattress toppers — all of which are made from pure luxury memory foam to provide you with a serene sleeping situation.
 Read on for tips on choosing the best mattress topper for you.

 With the bedding market so expansive, it can be difficult to know which is the best mattress topper out there and what to look for when it comes to buying one.
 And, it’s key to remember that one person’s ideal might not be the right one for you.
-There are a range of options to pick from that will suit different sleeping positions and will support those with back or joint problems.
+There are a range of options to pick from that will suit different sleeping positions and will support those with back or joint problems and prevent you from waking up throughout the night.

 Back pain can be caused by a range of things both in and out of your control.
 However, an unsupportive mattress can worsen the problem and make it harder for you to get a good night’s rest.
 To find the best mattress topper for a bad back, you should be thinking about the following: